 *There are affiliate links in this post.
-Thanks for understanding and supporting me.*
+Thanks for understanding.*

 One of my first sewing loves is refashioning and upcycling.
 I used to refashion all the time in high school to make my clothing unique.
 I thought it was so fun to create something new by combining old things.
 I had new ideas all the time and couldn’t keep up with my inspiration.
 I still can’t keep up with my sewing list, and I have even less time to refashion so when I do get to refashion it’s extra sweet.
 Especially when it requires no sewing!
 Each of these four refashion tutorials can be done with lace, a top, iron, and hem tape.
 (Scroll to the end for the giveaway!)

 - Cut the hem tape to fit across the front of the tee, the back of the tee, and around the shoulders to connect the front and the back.
 Keep it near the neckline so that it doesn’t affect the fit of the tee.
 I have angles on the edges of the sleeve instead of have a straight line all the way around the tee.

 - Follow the product’s instructions to iron it to the shirt.

 - Peel off the paper backing from each piece.
 Place the lace over the iron on and iron in place.
 Start with one raw edge of the lace on the back and go all the way around.

 - When you get to the end, overlap the edge of the lace over the over raw edge.
 I put a piece of the iron on tape between the two overlapping edges to seal it.

 Button Down Lace Refashion